r4j4h/php-druid-query/README.md

 Typical Use
 ---------------

-In general, this wrapper's purpose is to streamline the execution of queries by encapsulating the cruft from the `HTTP` nature of Druid and the analytical grammar in query configuration.
+// TODO Rewrite the typical use to demonstrate how things work now In general, this wrapper's purpose is to streamline the execution of queries by encapsulating the cruft from the `HTTP` nature of Druid and the analytical grammar in query configuration.

 1. Instantiate a connection, configured to hit a Druid endpoint.
+2. Instantiate a query generator object for the desired query.
-2. Instantiate a parameterized query, configured with parameters.
+3. Instantiate a query parameters object, configured with desired query parameters.
+4. Instantiate a result handler to format the results (otherwise use `DoNothingResponseHandler`)
-3. Combine the connection and query to execute it, getting the result.
+5. Combine the connection, query, parameters, and response handler to execute it, getting the result.

 Interface wise, this looks like:

-1. Instantiate a `IDruidConnection`, configured to hit a Druid endpoint.
+1. Instantiate a `IDruidQueryExecutor`, configured to hit a Druid endpoint.
+2. Instantiate a `IDruidQueryGenerator`.
-2. Instantiate a `IDruidQuery`, configured with parameters.
+3. Instantiate a `IDruidQueryParameters`, configured with parameters.
+4. Instantiate a `IDruidQueryResponseHandler`.
-3. Run the `IDruidConnection`'s `executeQuery` function with the `IDruidQuery`, getting the result.
+5. Run the `IDruidQueryExecutor`'s `executeQuery` function with the `IDruidQuery`, getting the result.

 Implementation wise, this can look like:

-1. Instantiate a `DruidNodeConnection`, configured to hit a Druid endpoint.
+1. Instantiate a `DruidNodeDruidQueryExecutor`, configured to hit a Druid endpoint.
+2. Instantiate a `SegmentMetadataDruidQuery`.
-2. Instantiate a `SegmentMetadataDruidQuery`, configured with parameters.
+3. Instantiate a `SegmentMetadataDruidQueryParameters`, configured with parameters.
+4. Instantiate a `SegmentMetadataResponseHandler`.
-3. Run the `DruidNodeConnection`'s `executeQuery` function with the `SegmentMetadataDruidQuery`, getting the result.
+5. Run the `DruidNodeDruidQueryExecutor`'s `executeQuery` function with the classes spawned in the previous steps, getting the result.

 How to Install